-Justine writes from her home located in Michigan, is familiar with working from home and loves to encourage others through her writing.
+Justine works and writes from her home in Michigan.
+She loves to encourage others through her writing.

 Why the Bissell Proheat Essential?